is the author of Open Your Hand: Teaching as a Jew, Teaching as an American,

 .
 For more information on see her website, https://www.ilanablumberg.info/

 Evan Fallenberg, novelist and translator, fiction coordinator.
 He is the author of two novels, Light Fell (2008) and When We Danced on Water (2011), which won the American Library Association Stonewall Book Award for Literature and the Edmund White Award for Debut Fiction.
-His selected translations include novels and creative nonfiction (Meir Shalev's My Russian Grandmother’s American Vacuum Cleaner and A Pigeon and a Boy, winner of the National Jewish Book Award and a PEN Translation Prize; Alon Hilu's Death of a Monk and The House of Rajani; Ron Leshem's Beaufort, winner of a Times Literary Supplement Prize for the Translation of Hebrew Literature; Batya Gur's Murder in Jerusalem; Yair Lapid's Memories After My Death); theater and libretti (Gilad Evron's Ulysses on Bottles; Lior Navok's The Little Mermaid and Pinocchio); television and film (Adir Miller's House of Brown; Savi Gabizon's Longing); and miscellaneous fun stuff, like Max Brenner's Chocolate: A Love Story.
+His translations include Meir Shalev's My Russian Grandmother’s American Vacuum Cleaner and A Pigeon and a Boy, winner of the National Jewish Book Award and a PEN Translation Prize; Alon Hilu's Death of a Monk and The House of Rajani; Ron Leshem's Beaufort, winner of a Times Literary Supplement Prize for the Translation of Hebrew Literature; Batya Gur's Murder in Jerusalem; Yair Lapid's Memories After My Death.
+Translations in theater and libretti include Gilad Evron's Ulysses on Bottles; Lior Navok's The Little Mermaid and Pinocchio; and in television and film, Adir Miller's House of Brown; Savi Gabizon's Longing.

 Fallenberg has an MFA from the Vermont College of Fine Arts.
 He is a guest faculty member of the MFA program in creative writing at City University of Hong Kong.